visimp/visimp/docs/layers/DIAGNOSTICS.md

 ## Configuration

-- `trouble_config` a valid configuration for Trouble (whose settings and defaults are documented [here](https://github.com/folke/trouble.nvim#setup).
+- `trouble` a valid configuration for Trouble (whose settings and defaults are documented [here](https://github.com/folke/trouble.nvim#setup).
   Visimp does not feature [`nvim-web-devicons`](https://github.com/nvim-tree/nvim-web-devicons) out of